Oxidative phosphorylation: Hypoxia/anoxia tolerance

+Reoxygenation of tolerant animals

+Pond turtles are able to completely avoid ROS production upon reoxygenation.
+However, crucian carp cannot and are unable to prevent the death of brain cells upon reoxygenation.

 Inhibitors

 There are several well-known drugs and toxins that inhibit oxidative phosphorylation.
 Although any one of these toxins inhibits only one enzyme in the electron transport chain, inhibition of any step in this process will halt the rest of the process.
 For example, if oligomycin inhibits ATP synthase, protons cannot pass back into the mitochondrion.
 As a result, the proton pumps are unable to operate, as the gradient becomes too strong for them to overcome.
 NADH is then no longer oxidized and the citric acid cycle ceases to operate because the concentration of NAD+ falls below the concentration that these enzymes can use.

 Many site-specific inhibitors of the electron transport chain have contributed to the present knowledge of mitochondrial respiration.
 Synthesis of ATP is also dependent on the electron transport chain, so all site-specific inhibitors also inhibit ATP formation.
 The fish poison rotenone, the barbiturate drug amytal, and the antibiotic piericidin A inhibit NADH and coenzyme Q.

-Carbon monoxide, cyanide, hydrogen sulphide and azide effectively inhibit cytochrome oxidase.
+Carbon monoxide, cyanide, hydrogen sulfide and azide effectively inhibit cytochrome oxidase.
 Carbon monoxide reacts with the reduced form of the cytochrome while cyanide and azide react with the oxidised form.
 An antibiotic, antimycin A, and British anti-Lewisite, an antidote used against chemical weapons, are the two important inhibitors of the site between cytochrome B and C1.

 Not all inhibitors of oxidative phosphorylation are toxins.
 In brown adipose tissue, regulated proton channels called uncoupling proteins can uncouple respiration from ATP synthesis.
 This rapid respiration produces heat, and is particularly important as a way of maintaining body temperature for hibernating animals, although these proteins may also have a more general function in cells' responses to stress.